Where Should You Put The ‘Root Crown’?

 The junction where those below-ground parts and above-ground parts meet is called the ‘root crown’, and it is only logical that the root crown should be right at ground level.
-However, it is very common for trees to be over-potted during nursery production (with the root crown buried in the potting mix) and / or planted too deeply on site (with the root crown buried in the planting pit).
+However, it is prevalent that trees are over-potted during nursery production (with the root crown buried in the potting mix) and planted too deep on site (with the root crown buried in the planting pit).
 In either case, significant problems can result.

 In this post, you’ll learn about the problems to look out for, how they occur, and – most importantly – how to avoid them in the first place.